 As the open rate of restaurants and eateries are very high, employees have ample opportunity to move around.

-POSist: What will you advise on kitchen equipment?
+Posist: What will be your advice on kitchen equipment?

 Rajneesh Gandhi: I am a firm believer that if you are doing something new, buy everything new.
 In case, the budget is tight you can go for the second-hand equipment.
 However, every kitchen has different dimensions and it is not compulsory that second-hand equipment would fit everywhere.
 However, I feel picking up second-hand gas range, tables, sink is perfectly fine.
 I always tell people to keep away from the second-hand refrigeration as they have a very short shelf life and a new one has a warranty.
 So keeping a balance between old and new equipment is important if budget is less.

-POSist: What are the key points to control food cost?
+Posist: What are the key points to controlling food cost?

 Rajneesh Gandhi: Food cost is basically the cost incurred for a dish.
 What should be the ideal cost of that dish?
 It should be 30 percent of the selling price.
 If it is less than that, then you have a perfect food cost.
 Few things cannot be controlled in food cost because of market trends and inflation.
 But it can be balanced with salads and soups with the right pricing to maintain the overall food cost.